 This simple Vegetable Frittata is perfectly balanced with the flavors of earthy roasted vegetables, rich extra virgin olive oil, and sharp feta cheese.
 It’s a comforting vegetarian meal that's easy to make any night of the week!

 What is a frittata?

-You could also say that frittata is similar to quiche: it’s an egg dish or an egg-based "pie" that works well for breakfast, brunch, lunch, dinner, or even sliced thinly for a savory appetizer.
+You could also say that frittata is similar to quiche but with no crust.
+It’s an egg dish or an egg-based "pie" that works well for breakfast, brunch, lunch, dinner, or even sliced thinly for a savory appetizer.

 Like soups and salads, frittatas are first and foremost a thrifty dish meant to be versatile.
-I love that you can put almost anything in a frittata, from cheeses to meats and whatever vegetables you may have on hand!
+I love that you can put almost anything in a frittata, from cheeses as with our feta and spinach frittata, to meats and whatever vegetables you may have on hand!

 Arguably, though, frittata is easier to make than quiche, because it has no crust.
 The egg mixture and filling ingredients are poured directly into an ovenproof skillet.
 And in this recipe for oven baked frittata, the cooking begins on the stovetop and finishes in the oven.
 (Be sure to keep some oven mitts handy!
 Once you've removed your veggie frittata from the oven I recommend draping the oven mitts over the handles as a reminder that they are hot.
 Speaking from experience here).

 Zucchini and Vegetable Frittata

 This little zucchini frittata recipe is a celebration of some of my favorite produce used often in Mediterranean cooking--zucchini, onions, broccoli, and red bell peppers.
 And the easiest way to coax out the natural sweetness and enhance the flavors of veggies is by roasting them briefly in a high-heated oven!
 If you've made my roasted broccoli recipe, you know that heating the sheetpan in the oven before adding the veggies is a great way to speed the charring process up.